The QML Editing perspective

 Your C++ source files should be stored in the src folder, and your QML files and images should be stored in the assets folder.

-The Components view features a list of commonly used panes, controls, layouts, and animations that you can use in your application.
+The Components view features a list of commonly used panes, controls, layouts, and animations that you can use in your app.

 If you have a QML file open in the editor, you can drag and drop components directly into your code.